Canada

 Previous rules in the Income Tax Act required the reporting of a transaction to the CRA if it was considered an ‘avoidance transaction,’ as that term is defined for the purposes of the general anti-avoidance rule (GAAR), and it met at least two of three defined hallmarks.
 This resulted in only limited reporting by taxpayers.

-To improve the effectiveness of the reportable transactions rules and to bring them in line with international best practices, the new legislation requires that only one of the hallmarks be present for a transaction to be reportable.
-It also amends the definition of ‘avoidance transaction’ for these purposes so that the rules apply if it can reasonably be concluded that one of the main purposes of entering into the transaction is to obtain a tax benefit.
+To improve the effectiveness of the reportable transactions rules and to bring them in line with international best practices, the updated rules require that only one of the hallmarks be present for a transaction to be reportable.
+They also amend the definition of ‘avoidance transaction’ for these purposes so that the rules apply if it can reasonably be concluded that one of the main purposes of entering into the transaction is to obtain a tax benefit.
 Additional amendments deal with promoters or advisers who promote these transactions and require them to also disclose these transactions.

 Notifiable transactions

-The new legislation introduces a category of specific transactions to be known as ‘notifiable transactions’, giving the Minister of National Revenue, with the concurrence of the Minister of Finance, the authority to designate a transaction as a notifiable transaction.
-Similar to the approach taken by the United States, notifiable transactions will include both transactions that the CRA has found to be abusive and transactions identified as transactions of interest.
+A new category of specific transactions, known as ‘notifiable transactions’, give the Minister of National Revenue, with the concurrence of the Minister of Finance, the authority to designate a transaction as a notifiable transaction.
+Similar to the approach taken by the United States, notifiable transactions include both transactions that the CRA has found to be abusive and transactions identified as transactions of interest.
 The description of a notifiable transaction sets out the fact patterns or outcomes that constitute that transaction in sufficient detail to enable taxpayers to comply with the disclosure rule.
 Effective 1 November 2023, five types of transactions have been officially designated as 'notifiable transactions'.

 Effective date